laurent-martin/aspera-shares-orchestrator-auth/README.md

 # Authorize an Aspera Shares user based on IP address using Aspera Orchestrator

-This project allows an additional step for user authorization based on user's IP address using Aspera Orchestrator.
+This project adds a webhook in Aspera shares for UI and API to add an additional step for user authorization based on user's IP address using Aspera Orchestrator.

 This additional authorization is activated only for non-SAML users.